-The children have been asking to go camping for literally years so when we were invited to spend a week of the Easter holidays at Crealy Adventure Park’s Crealy Meadows in Devon it was the perfect opportunity to give the children a taste of the great outdoors.
+The children have been asking to go camping for literally years so when we were invited to have a self catering holiday for a week of the Easter holidays at Crealy Adventure Park’s Crealy Meadows in Devon it was the perfect opportunity to give the children a taste of the great outdoors.

 We arrived a little early to Crealy and were given wristbands to go and explore the park until our accomodation was ready.
 As official check in time isn’t until 4pm it’s great that you can arrive during the day and make use of the facilities.